 This simple conceptual example isn’t always so simple, but it does exemplify the importance of how we plan our models.
 Before starting to code, or even draw out our math, it’s important to lay the foundations for a model that will not just work, but that will provide the most accurate results possible.

-In our HR-relevant use case, asking different questions may give us unique answers, but they may not be the ones we want or need.
+In our machine learning for HR use case, asking different questions may give us unique answers, but they may not be the ones we want or need.
 By building conceptual plans before we build, we can avoid problems that become crises and eventual catastrophes.